Synthetixio/synthetix-v3/packages/synthetix-main/docs/index.md

   function setMinLiquidityRatio(uint256 minLiquidityRatio) external
   ```

+address);

-places a cap on what proportion of free vault liquidity may be used towards a pool. only owner.
+places a cap on what proportion of free vault liquidity may be used towards a po

 ### getMinLiquidityRatio